-Kaiser Permanente School of Medicine students will have the unique opportunity to provide care in the healthcare system's medical offices and hospitals, and to be part of an integrated curriculum that brings together Biomedical, Clinical, and Health Systems Sciences.
+Our students will have the opportunity to provide care in the healthcare system's medical offices and hospitals, and to be part of an integrated curriculum that brings together Biomedical, Clinical, and Health Systems Sciences.

-The School is a private non-profit institution.
+The school is a private non-profit institution.

-The School is expected to open in August 2020.
+The school will open in August 2020.

 Our inaugural class will have 48 students.